kerberos-io/documentation/content/hub/whitelabel/index.md

 ## Custom email templates

 Within the Kerberos Hub application different events and notifications are send; for example below email.
-Notifications are send upon different events such as sccount creation, forgot password, event detection (object found in a region or crossing a counting line), etc.
+Notifications are send upon different events such as account creation, forgot password, event detection (object found in a region or crossing a counting line), etc.

 ![Email example](./email-example.png).